How can one participate in paid online research studies and get paid for your brain, your health, and your opinions?

 The following universities have year-long research studies in a wide range of topics.

-Earn from $10 to $40 an hour if you participate in online studies on phone usage, changes in thoughts and feelings, Artificial Intelligence, and other topics.
+Earn from $10 to $40 an hour if you participate in one of the school’s online studies.

 Join Harvard’s Psychology Study Pool and earn from $10 to $25 an hour, paid via gift cards.